ericoporto/ags-manual-wiki/Character.md

     int Character.x;

 Gets/sets the character's current X co-ordinate.
-This is expressed in normal room co-ordinates, and specifies the centre-bottom of the character's sprite.
+This is expressed in normal room co-ordinates, and specifies the bottom-center of the character's sprite.

 **NOTE:** Do **NOT** change this property while the character is moving.